craic/pi_power/README.md

 - Check all LED modes with and without USB cable, allowing the system to drain the battery
 - Allow the battery to drain and trigger a low battery shutdown

-Depending on the size of your battery, this can take some time but you need to test it thoroughly before make the scripts start on boot.
+Depending on the size of your battery, this can take some time but you need to test it thoroughly before making the scripts start on boot.

-## Run scripts on boot
+## Run the scripts on Boot

 Both scripts are intended to be run as silent background processes that start up when the Pi boots.